bharath13211/bharath13211/README.md

 - 👨‍🎓 Doing Masters degree at Indiana University Bloomington in Data Science
 - ✍🏻 Graduate Research and Data Analyst at Bloomington Research and Assessment
-- 👨‍💻 Ex-Data analyst at Accenture for 2 years
+- 👨‍💻 Ex-Data analyst at Accenture for more than 2 years